mdirzpr/behavior_tree_plugins/README.md

 # Behvaior Tree Plugins

 ## Behvaior Tree Plugin ROS
-Automatically creates [Behavior Tree CPP](https://github.com/BehaviorTree/BehaviorTree.CPP) nodes based on the provided ROS MessageType.
+Automatically creates [Behavior Tree CPP](https://github.com/BehaviorTree/BehaviorTree.CPP) nodes based on the provided ROS2 MessageType.
 So it is possible to call any service by registering only the service type and givingthe request fields inside the BT ports and gettingthe service response in BT output ports (Blackboard).

-It extracts the filed information from the message using [ros_babel_fish](https://github.com/StefanFabian/ros_babel_fish).
+It extracts the filed information from the message using [ros2_babel_fish](https://github.com/LOEWE-emergenCITY/ros2_babel_fish).

 ### Sample Usage
+TBD (Documentation)
 ```
-#include "behavior_tree_plugin_ros/call_any_service.h"
+#include "behavior_tree_plugin_ros2/call_any_service.h"
 ....
 auto service_type="controller_manager_msgs/SwitchController";
 auto bt_name="SwitchController";